The Economics of Social Data: Implications for Consumer Privacy

 In our baseline setting, data anonymization is optimal independent of the model parameters, such as the number of consumers or the distribution of fundamentals and error terms.
-In this section, we enrich our model to characterize the implications of the optimal data intermediation policy for consumer privacy.
-In particular, we allow for (i) richer specifications of consumer heterogeneity, (ii) larger strategy spaces for the producer, and (iii) more sophisticated information design by the data intermediary.
+This result relies on two crucial assumptions:\ (i) consumer are homogeneous, by which we mean that the distributions of fundamentals $w$ and errors $e$ are symmetric, and (ii) data sharing has unambiguous welfare effects on product market participants.
+Indeed, in the model of linear price discrimination, transmitting $X_{i}$ anonymously improves consumer and social surplus, relative to complete data intermediation.

+We can generalize this insight to \emph{any arbitrary} product market interaction beyond the linear pricing model of the previous section.
+Proposition \ref{ga} generalizes the intuition behind the optimal anonymization result in Proposition \ref{si}: it establishes that \emph{ social surplus }is the criterion guiding the intermediary's decision to optimally collect anonymized data.

+\begin{proposition}[Social Optimality of Data Anonymization] \qquad With homogeneous consumers, anonymized data intermediation is more profitable than complete data intermediation if and only if anonymization increases social surplus. \end{proposition}

+We note two important aspects of this result.
+First, it establishes the congruence between the intermediary private objective and the social welfare with respect to the anonymization decision \emph{only}.
+It does not claim that the equilibrium information flow itself is socially efficient.
+Second, the argument does not require any specific feature of the product market interaction.
+As the decision between anonymization and de-anonymization pertains precisely to the marginal value of the private information of $i$ for the prediction of the willingness to pay $w_{i}$, intermediary and consumer $i$ can attain a socially efficient arrangement.

+The result has immediate implications for how equilibrium data sharing policies depend on the nature of the product market interaction.
+In particular, Proposition \ref{ga} allows us to examine the role of richer pricing instruments. \cite{bebm15} have shown that every feasible combination of consumer and producer surplus is consistent with \emph{some } form of price discrimination.
+Proposition \ref{ga} shows that, if the producer had the ability to extract all the expected surplus (given the consumers' information), then the intermediary would find it more profitable to collect complete, identifying data.

+A canonical example where this prediction is relevant is the case of unit demand by the consumers, where our model would predict the prevalence of perfect price discrimination.
+However, to the extent to which consumers have options to retain some surplus ex post, such as by scaling down their purchase level as in our baseline model, then full surplus extraction would require the producer to have access to more complex pricing mechanisms.